 What is Electronic Health Record (EHR) Software?

 Electronic Health Record (EHR) is a digital version of patients’ data collected systematically and shared among multiple facilities and agencies.
 It includes demographics, progress notes, medications, treatment plans, vital signs, past medical history, immunizations, laboratory data, and radiology reports.
 This software enables doctors & hospitals to monitor patient care.
 Electronic Health Record makes patient information accessible in a timely and secure manner to the authorized personnel.

 What is driving the Electronic Health Record market?

 Advancements in Electronic Health Record technology such as Blockchain, BYOD, Artificial Intelligence, Opensource boost the growth of the market.
 Cloud-based EHR software provides growth opportunities.
 Small healthcare providers who cannot make up-front investments are opting for free and web-based services which also eliminates the need for infrastructure and maintenance.
 Government funding is a crucial driver of the market.
-Governments in various economies are funding projects to automate health record systems which induce the demand for EHR.
+Governments in various economies are funding projects to automate health record systems which induce the demand for the Best EHR software.
 The growth of the healthcare and life-sciences industry also reflects positively on the EHR market.

 - Epic Systems Corporation